mitesh1612/blog/_posts/2021-12-10-singleton-antipattern.md

 - You use the different implementations discussed above or a combination of those so that the consuming code is more testable and easy to work with.
 - The use/dependency of the singleton is not hidden deeply into the code.
 - Otherwise use the singleton in a code that will not be unit tested.

+For further reading on this topic, I would suggest [this post](https://enterprisecraftsmanship.com/posts/singleton-vs-dependency-injection/) which has way more pictures.

 And I end it with a generic statement, this pattern can be good, given its used wisely!

 That's it for this one.
 You can always share your thoughts on this by leaving a comment on this post.
 If you liked what you read, you can try reading some other posts on my blog as well, and you can also connect with me on my socials.